 Powers is a tiny city located in the state of Oregon.
 With a population of 713 people and just one neighborhood, Powers is the 197th largest community in Oregon.
-Powers has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Powers has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Of important note, Powers is also a city of artists.
 Powers has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Powers’s character.